Shreesh-18/football-ball-possession-project/README.md

 This project aims to analyze football match footage using computer vision techniques to track players, the ball, and the referee.
 The project leverages YOLO (You Only Look Once) for real-time object detection, OpenCV for image and video processing, and KMeans clustering for pixel segmentation.

 Key Features:
-Object Detection: Utilizes YOLOv4 for identifying players, the ball, and the referee in football match videos.
+Object Detection: Utilizes YOLOv8x for identifying objects and then training it on YOLOv5x for identifying players, the ball, and the referee in football match videos using the roboflow dataset.

 Pixel Segmentation: Applies KMeans clustering to segment pixels and distinguish between different elements in the footage.